seL4/docs/projects/sel4/frequently-asked-questions.md

 ### Which platform ports are verified?

-We have presently the most comprehensive verification story (functional correctness to the binary, plus security proofs) for (32-bit) Arm v6 and v7 platforms.
-We also have functional-correctness proofs to C code for 64-bit x86.
+We have presently the most comprehensive verification story (functional correctness to the binary, security proofs, user-level initialisation proofs) for 32-bit Arm v6 and v7 platforms.
+For 64-bit x86 there are functional-correctness proofs to C code, and for 64-bit RISC-V there are functional-correctness proofs to binary code as well as security proofs (but no user-level initialisation proofs yet).

-Verificaton of the 64-bit RISC-V is due to complete in early 2020.
+Verificaton of the 64-bit Arm (Armv8 AArch64) is in progress.

 The list of [supported platforms](/Hardware/) shows verificaton status.